SPUNIKNSS15/SPUNIKNSS15/RFQ/rfq.md

 2. Declaring network families, e.g. based on a common SSID in order to easily share login information among APs in large scaled networks (e.g. Uni KN).
-3. Splitting the functionality in a daemon- and client module, connected e.g. via D-Bus.
+3. Splitting the functionality in a daemon- and client module, connected e.g. via D-Bus to get rid of the otherwise needed root privileges.
 4. Integrating the daemon module into the init system [cf. systemd(1)], in order to activate the network managers' functionality on system boot.
-5. Auto detection of more complex authentification methods [cf. RADIUS] with security optimized profiles, e.g. forcing CA certificate checks and certificate subject matching.
+5. Auto detection of more complex authentification methods [cf. RADIUS] while offering security optimized profile templates, e.g. forcing CA certificate checks and certificate subject matching.
 6. Systemwide, granularity-configurable logging functionality [cf. journalctl(1)].
 7. GUIs, either terminal based [cf. ncurses] or UI-integrated [cf. GTK+].
-8. Usage and traffic stats, graphically represented as diagrams.
+8. Usage and traffic stats, graphically represented to the user as diagrams.
-9. Logging of detected wireless networks, possibly paired with GPS data [cf. wardriving].
+9. Logging of detected wireless networks, possibly linked to GPS data [cf. wardriving].
 10. Management of other networking-related wireless modules, e.g. Bluetooth.